 Anduril 1 or 2?

 Firstly, you need to determine if you are using Anduril 1 or 2, and if you are using Anduril 2, getting from Simple UI to Advanced UI.
-This isn't always as simple as it sounds as Simple UI functionality varies between flashlights, and Anduril 2 lights may arrive in either Simple or Advanced UI.
-Most Anduril flashlights being sold in 2023 will be Anduril 2, though some retailers may have old stock.
+This isn't always as simple as it sounds as Simple UI functionality varies between flashlights, Anduril 2 versions, and Anduril 2 lights may arrive in either Simple or Advanced UI.
+Most new Anduril flashlights will be Anduril 2.

 If you are unsure of whether the light is running Anduril 2, click 4 times (4C), then click 4 times again (4C).
 If the the light is now off, you are in Anduril 1.
 If the light is on, you are in Anduril 2.